feature-image

 • The receiver also embraces Drake Maye's rise, just days before the biggest game of all

-New England Patriots wide receiver Stefon Diggs is a week away from playing for the Vince Lombardi Trophy, lining up with an MVP-caliber quarterback in Drake Maye.
-His career has found new life in New England.
-Still, when Diggs talks football, his thoughts drift back to Buffalo.
-And he has a message for Bills Mafia about their quarterback.
+New England Patriots wide receiver Stefon Diggs is just a week away from playing for the Vince Lombardi Trophy, something he’d never done during his time with the Buffalo Bills.
+Lining up with an MVP-caliber quarterback in Drake Maye, Diggs’ career found new life in New England.
+Still, his thoughts drift back to his former team on occasion.
+And now, he has a message for Bills Mafia about their quarterback.

 Watch What’s Trending Now!